 Swelling is a natural safety reaction of the body’s immune system to infection or physical damage.
 The purpose of inflammation is to eliminate viral germs or damaged cells.
 The inflamed area is produced by fluid and also immune cells that move directly into the area to do the dirty work and return things to their goldilocks zone.

 It is important that the swelling is confined to the site of the damage and does not last longer than necessary, which can lead to damage.
-Persistent swelling and autoimmune diseases are examples of the immune system being inappropriately triggered.
+Persistent swelling and autoimmune diseases are examples of the immune system is inappropriately triggered.
 In this case, the inflammatory activity also lasts long, leading to chronic swelling or healthy cells called autoimmunity.

 In general, endocannabinoids seem to suppress or limit the inflammatory signals of the body’s immune system.
 Professor Prakash Nagarkatti, Vice President of Research at the University of South Carolina, whose laboratory investigates the endocannabinoid policy of immune responses, explained to us exactly how optimizing the endocannabinoid system could be an excellent method to deal with inflammatory diseases.